Examiner.com: Pay scale

 Examiner.com was criticized for the low compensation received by some contributors.
-The site claimed it told contributors that they should not consider this full-time employment, and "tries to be very clear and transparent that this isn't a 'quit your day job' opportunity."
+The site claimed it told contributors that they should not consider this full-time employment, and that it tried to be "very clear and transparent that this isn't a 'quit your day job' opportunity".

 Examiner.com offered a variety of pay scale options to its writers.
-Examiner.com based compensation on variables such as subscriptions, page view traffic and session length.
+It based compensation on variables such as subscriptions, page view traffic and session length.